 80/20 Rule – Focus Mostly On Them

 We would even go as far as to make this 90/10.
-10% of the presentation should be about yourself while the other 90% should be about the company and how you plan on solving their challenges.
+10% of the presentation should be about yourself while the other 90% should be about the company and how you plan on solving its challenges.
 I’ve been in pitches where sales teams talk only about their product or service, their company’s capabilities.
-They mention the company’s challenges in a passing way without really speaking to what’s important to the prospect.
+They mention the company’s challenges in a passing way without really speaking about what’s important to the prospect.
 How do you avoid this pitfall?
-By showing them you really understand their challenges and you know even the sub challenges that are affecting them.
+By showing them you really understand their challenges and you know even the sub-challenges that are affecting them.

 Speak Even More To Their Opportunities

 As sales people, we must address their challenges but we also have to speak to the light at the end of the tunnel.
 “If we do this, X will happen.”
 Those opportunities should be peppered strategically throughout the presentation and utilized throughout the conversation and where they make sense.